 And yet, the physical withdrawal symptoms may feel like too much to keep going.

-Fortunately, a new FDA-approved non-opioid prescription drug that can help manage the physical effects of quitting opioids is available this month: Lucemyra.
+Fortunately, a new FDA-approved non-opioid prescription drug that can help manage the physical effects of quitting opioids is now available: Lucemyra.

 What is Lucemyra?